Verification of Unknown Dynamical Systems via Autoencoder Latent Space: Latent Space Abstraction

-Given that the NTS is a sound abstraction of System~\eqref{true_dynamics} per Theorem~\ref{thm: soundness} in the latent space, we can make use of existing methods for verification against LTL specifications to identify the set of states that are guaranteed to satisfy the specification~\cite{baier2008principles}.
-Due to the uncertainty introduced by non-determinism and discretization in the latent space, we obtain three sets from verification $Q_{yes}$ (set of states guaranteed to satisfy $\varphi$), $Q_{no}$ (set of states that satisfy $\neg \varphi$), and $Q_? = Q \setminus (Q_{yes} \cup Q_{no})$.
-This uncertainty can result in large volumes of space falling in $Q_?$.
-To address this, we consider iterative refinement of the abstraction and choose states with the most immediate uncertainty to further discretize, i.e., we choose the states in $Q_?$ that have transitions to either $Q_{yes}$ or $Q_{no}$ to refine.
-However, we cannot conclude that states $x$ s.t. $\enc(x) \in Q_{no}$ violate $\varphi$, but states in $Q_{yes}$ are guaranteed to satisfy $\varphi$.
+\textbf{Verification and Decoding. } Given that the NTS $\mathcal{N}$ is a sound abstraction of System~\eqref{true_dynamics} per Theorem~\ref{thm: soundness} in the latent space, we use existing methods to verify $\mathcal{N}$ and identify the set of states that are guaranteed to satisfy $\varphi$~\cite{baier2008principles}.
+Due to the uncertainty introduced by non-determinism and discretization in the latent space, we obtain three sets from verification: $Q_{yes}$ (set of states guaranteed to satisfy $\varphi$, $Q_{no}$ (set of states that can never satisfy $\varphi$), and $Q_? = Q \setminus (Q_{yes} \cup Q_{no})$.
+We can then make use of convex optimization to decode (as $\enc$ is convex) latent states to identify satisfying states in the original space (Appendix~\ref{app:inverse}).